 Once the chosen liquidator has been approved by the extraordinary general meeting and the liquidator has accepted the appointment, such must be notified to the RJSC.
 In addition, the Deputy Commissioner of Taxes will also be informed of the same within 30 (thirty) days of the said appointment.

 Step Five: Final Report by Liquidator

-At this stage the liquidator need to prepare a Final Account.
+At this stage, the liquidator needs to prepare a Final Account.
 The Final Account must have the details of how the winding up has been conducted and the assets distributed.
-Thereafter, the liquidator will call an extraordinary general meeting and the notice for that must be circulates by advertisement in the official Gazette, and in a newspaper.
-Such a notice must be given not less than one month before the meeting.
+Thereafter, the liquidator will call an extraordinary general meeting and the notice for that must be circulated by advertisement in the official Gazette, and in a newspaper.
+Such notice must be given not less than one month before the meeting.

-The special resolution will be passed in the extraordinary general meeting with regards to the disposal of the books and papers of the company.
+The special resolution will be passed in the extraordinary general meeting with regard to the disposal of the books and papers of the company.

 Step Six: Documents filing to RJSC

 Lastly, a final meeting must behold and a return of the meeting must be submitted to the RJSC upon which the company will be winded up.
 The submission must be made within one week of the meeting.